 With a B.S. in Environmental Science, you will have the ability to pursue both laboratory and field careers in government, industry, and the non-profit sector.
 Students are also well prepared for graduate study.

 Core courses in Environmental Science give you training in areas that are directly relevant to jobs available in the environmental sector.

 - Participate in Pathways to Science and Science Colloquium, which introduce you to guest scientists in academia and industry to expose you to the numerous opportunities available beyond Castleton

 - Supplement your learning with access to our state-of-the-art instrumentation in our teaching and research labs

 - Take advantage of the outside, natural laboratory in your lab, and travel courses.
-Labs may bring you to the array of natural ecosystems across Vermont, while travel courses visit places like the Mojave Desert, Belize, Iceland, or St. John's, among other locations
+Labs may bring you to the array of natural ecosystems across Vermont, while travel courses visit places like the Mojave Desert, Belize, and Iceland, among other locations

 Research in Environmental Science